 I already had tried that, but I was not sure if adding protected methods to SIP files is corrected and I thought it could be a SIP version issue.

 So your solution is perfect! :)

-#15 Updated by Matthias Kuhn about 5 years ago
+#15 Updated by Matthias Kuhn over 5 years ago

 Thank you for the feedback Salvatore, the SIP version confused me somehow and then I understood that customwidgets solve it for Giovanni, but good to have it solved now :)